daniel-cortez-stevenson/shiny_nginx/README.md

 # shiny_nginx

 ## Usage
-* Place your app in the shiny-server/shiny directory
+* Place your app in the shiny-server/shiny/your_app directory
+* In nginx/.htpasswd type in ${username}:${password_hash} for basic auth
-* Run <pre>docker-compose up -d .</pre> from the directory containing docker-compose.yml
+* Run <pre>docker-compose up -d</pre> from the directory containing docker-compose.yml
+* Find your app at http://localhost/app/your_app

 ## Shiny Details
 * Supports PDF rendering with knitr and markdown through texlive
-* Installs many packages related to data science
+* Installs and supports many packages related to data science